Nursing (BScN) - 731

 For competitive programs (the number of qualified applicants exceeds the number of available places), selection will be based on the average of the highest senior level final grades in the required courses that are available at the time of ranking.

-Apply to ontariocolleges.ca (opens new window) and submit all university transcripts to the Registrar's Office at Mohawk College.
+Apply to ontariocolleges.ca and submit all university transcripts to the Ontario Colleges Application Service.

 All accepted applicants are required to complete certain requirements prior to clinical placement and are responsible for the associated costs.
 Details about pre-placement requirements will be emailed to you once you accept your offer of admission.